intive/patronage21-java/README.md

 You can find swagger under following link http://localhost:8080/swagger-ui.html. \
 It will be reachable once you start the application.

-## PostgreSQL

-You can find Adminer for manage database under following link http://localhost:8085 It will be reachable once you start the docker container.

 ## Prerequisites
 To build and run this project, you will need:
 * JDK 11 - installation guide -> https://docs.oracle.com/en/java/javase/11/install